 Suitability and criminal convictions will be considered in the processing of the application.

 The Home Office will inform the applicant of their successful application.
 The Frontier Worker Work Permit will be valid for five years initially.
 The Work Permit will be a physical document which is sent to successful applicants within 10 days of a successful application being notified.

 We see a number of areas where the Frontier Worker Permit may be useful, but in particular we anticipate it may be used by seasonal agricultural workers or factory production workers who work over specific periods in the UK.

 Further information on the scheme is available from the Immigration Team.

 This article is from the December 2020 issue of Employment and Immigration Law Update, our monthly newsletter for HR professionals.
 To download the latest issue, please visit the newsletter section of our website.
-For more details regarding any of the matters covered in this update, please contact Janice Leggett in our Immigration Team.
+For more details regarding any of the matters covered in this update, please contact a member of our Immigration Team.